Skip to main content

 Heart valve disease symptoms may include:

 • Shortness of breath.
-This tends to occur on exercise at first but occurs at rest if the stenosis becomes worse.
-This symptom is due to the congestion of blood and fluid in the lungs.
+This tends to develop gradually, initially on exercise and then developing at rest if the stenosis becomes worse.
+This symptom is due to a build-up of fluid in the lungs.

 • Fainting, dizziness or tiredness.
 If the amount of blood getting through to the ventricle is reduced, the output of blood from the left ventricle to the body is then reduced.